 College Access Services include assistance for students entering the institution.
-Learning Assistance support is available for students registered in College programmes.
+Disability support services are available for students registered in College programmes.

-Services are available from September to May and should be requested as soon as possible but at least six months in advance of anticipated attendance.
+Services are available from September to May and should be requested as soon as possible, at least one semester in advance of anticipated attendance.